MicrosoftDocs/Viva/Viva/goals/asana-integration.md

 ### See all the tasks from an Asana project

-Settng up the project in Viva Goals is as easy as connecting to Asana, picking the project, and optionally filtering to a subset of tasks on the project that you care about.
+Setting up the project in Viva Goals is as easy as connecting to Asana, picking the project, and optionally filtering to a subset of tasks on the project that you care about.

 ### Use a specific Asana task as the project, with its subtasks as the task list